Aashriya11/My-Learnings/README.md

 # My-Learnings
-In this repository I share my learnings, notes and practices.
+In this repository, I share my learnings, notes and practices.